cjdelisle/cjdns/README.md

 with directions to the router best able to handle it.
 That is, a router which is physically nearby and has an address numerically close to the destination address of the packet.
-The directions are added to the packet to allow it to go through a number of routers with minimal handling - a verifiable form of source routing.
+The directions are added to the packet to allow it to go through a number of routers with minimal handling,
+*a verifiable form of source routing*.
 They just read the label and bounce the packet wherever the next bits in the label tell them to.
 Routers have a responsibility to "keep in touch" with other routers that are physically close by and numerically near to their address.

 The router engine is a modified implementation of the Kademlia DHT design.